abdullah-al-masud/graph-convolutional-network/README.md

-# Graph Convolutional Network using pytorch-geometric
+# Understanding Graph Convolutional Networks through examples

 Graph convolutional networks are in general known as message passing network.
 They are used generally in a graph G(V,E) where nodes or vertices are properly connected with each other and the connections are shown by node edges just like below figure.